 Let’s look a little closer at what you need in a good rucksack

-The backpack should rest on your shoulders and end before the top of your butt.
+A good rucking backpack for you should rest on your shoulders and end before the top of your butt.
 Getting the backpack to fit your torso this way ensures it doesn’t impede your stride while walking.
 If the backpack is too tall, the base (and the weight) will sit behind your glutes, impeding your stride.
-If the backpack is too short, a waistbelt becomes impractical, being to high to allow your hip bones to support the waistbelt.
+If the backpack is too short, a waistbelt becomes impractical, being too high to allow your hip bones to support the waistbelt.

 Either an external frame, internal frame, or frame sheet, the backpack and padding should have a rigid/semi-rigid system for distributing the load of the ruck weight across your back.
 This helps avoid having any points (from a kettlebell or weight) digging into your back.